Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$

 Next we verify that the reduction mod $p$ homomorphism is injective.
 Since $A_5$ is simple, the possibilities for the kernel are the trivial group and all of $A_5$, and the kernel does not contain $S$ as long as $p \neq 5$, so the kernel in our case is trivial.

-The classification of Beauville \cite{beauville} shows that if a map has automorphism group strictly larger than $\Gamma_p$, then its automorphism group is $p$-irregular, so the same method as the previous section applies.
+The Appendix shows that, if a map has automorphism group strictly larger than $A_5$, then its automorphism group is $p$-irregular, so the same method as the previous section applies.

-The paper Doyle-McMullen \cite{DM} furnishes examples of maps with exact automorphism group $A_5$ over $\bar{\Q}$.
+Doyle and McMullen provide examples of maps with exact automorphism group $A_5$ over $\bar{\Q}$ \cite{DM}.
 We try

 The resultant is divisible only by 2, 3, and 5, so the reduced map is degree 11 for all $p > 5$.
 Equation \eqref{degtest} shows that the only primes for which we may pick up extra automorphisms are $p = 2,3,5,11$.
-And indeed, when $p = 11$, we had better try another map since this one reduces to $z^{11}$, which has exact automorphism group $\PGL_2(\FF_{11})$.
+In fact, when $p = 11$, our example reduces to $z^{11}$, which has exact automorphism group $\PGL_2(\FF_{11})$.